 - Pension credit

-- Christmas bonus: a one-off tax-free £10 payment paid at Christmas to people on certain benefits.
+- Christmas bonus: a one-off tax-free £10 payment (2018-19) made before Christmas to people who get certain benefits, such as state pension or PIP, in the qualifying week.

-- Council tax reduction: money off your council tax if you are on a low income.
+- Council tax reduction: money off your council tax if you are on a low income or claim benefits, or a 25% discount for people living alone.

-- Help with health costs: everyone over 60 is entitled to free prescriptions and eye tests.
-If your relative is in receipt of certain benefits, such as the guarantee credit part or pension credit, they might also be entitled to free dental treatment, glasses and the cost of travel to hospital.
-See this page on the NHS site for more information.
+- Help with health costs: everyone aged 60 years or over is entitled to free prescriptions and eye tests.
+If you have a low income or get certain benefits, such as the guarantee credit part of pension credit, you might also be entitled to free dental treatment, glasses and the cost of travel to hospital.

-- Help with travel: bus passes or blue badges, for example.
+- Help with travel: bus passes or a Blue Badge, for example.
 Most towns also have their own dial-a-ride scheme for people who find it difficult to get out and about on public transport.
-See your local Age UK or Yellow pages for details of schemes in your area, and see also What are the alternatives to driving?.
+See your local Age UK or Yellow Pages for details of schemes in your area, and see also What are the alternatives to driving?.

 - Housing benefit: available to people on low incomes who rent their home.
 For more information, see this page of the GOV.UK website.

-- War widow(er) pension: you might be entitled to this if your partner died while serving in the armed forces.
+- War widow(er) pension: you might be entitled to this if your partner died before 6 April 2005 as a result of their service in the armed forces or during a time of war.

-- Winter fuel payment: for people born before 6 January 1952 an annual payment of £200 if you are under 80 and £300 if you are over 80 is available to help with fuel costs.
-People in receipt of a state pension or other relevant benefits will receive the payment automatically.
-Others who are eligible will need to apply.
-Click here for more information from Gov.UK about Winter fuel payments.
+- Winter fuel payment: for people born on or before 5 May 1953 a tax-free annual payment of £200 if you are under 80 and £300 if you are over 80 is available to help with fuel costs.
+People in receipt of a state pension or other relevant benefits will receive the payment automatically, while others who are eligible will need to apply.
+Click here for more information from GOV.UK about Winter fuel payments.

-- If your relative’s circumstances change: you must notify the Department of Work and Pensions immediately as this could affect the benefits they are entitled to.
+If your circumstances change, you must notify the Department of Work & Pensions (DWP) immediately as this could affect the benefits you're entitled to.

-If you are unsure which benefits you or your relative might be entitled to, try using an online benefits calculator.
+If you're unsure which benefits you might be entitled to, there are various online benefits calculators designed to help.
 You will be asked a number of questions about your personal circumstances, then offered guidance on which benefits you might be eligible for.
-There are several online benefits calculators:

 - Accessing local authority care and support: find out how to organise a needs assessment - the first step towards getting local authority support for an older person.